MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-savedraft.md

 # Dataflows save as draft

 This powerful feature allows you to make changes to your dataflow without immediately publishing them to your workspace.
 Instead, you can save your changes as a draft, review them at a later time, and then publish when you're ready.
 With this feature, you can streamline your dataflow development process, and reduce the risk of data errors.
-In this documentation, you'll learn how to use the 'Save as Draft' feature and how it can benefit your dataflow development and management.
+In this documentation, you learn how to use the 'Save as Draft' feature and how it can benefit your dataflow development and management.

 ## How to save a draft version of your dataflow?

 Saving a draft of your dataflow is as easy as just closing your browser, close the Dataflows editors, or navigate to another workspace.
-Any time you add a new Power Query step to your dataflow we will save a draft of your changes to the workspace.
+Anytime you add a new Power Query step to your dataflow we save a draft of your changes to the workspace.

 ## How to publish your draft dataflow?